CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.November.2016

 In April 2016 all the numbers of this simple model became a horizontal chart so each Planck base unit could be more readily followed.
 As the primary coordinator for this project, I have said, “All the key numbers associated with big bang cosmology should be examined in light of this simple model.
 All theories have an inherent philosophy.
 The big bang is nihilistic.
 It has no inherent ordering system.
 It has no necessary relations.
 It has no use for values.
 I think it’s what ails the the intelligentsia among the world’s people.
 40+ years of big bang nihilism is insidious.
 It is destroying civility.
 We need to examine all the unanswered questions of the big bang in the light of all the numbers within The Big Board-little universe Project.”

 • http://81018.com (this website) is the most current site and it is for research and development.

 • https://81018.com/chart is the place to find the 202 column chart and an ongoing initial-but-limited analysis.

 Georges Lemaître: Lemaître was a pioneer in applying Albert Einstein’s theory of general relativity to cosmology.
-Bruce Camber has begun to analyze the key epochs as a whole and individually: Planck Epoch, Grand Unification Epoch, Inflationary Epoch and Electroweak Epoch.
+We have begun to analyze the key epochs as a whole and individually: Planck Epoch, Grand Unification Epoch, Inflationary Epoch and Electroweak Epoch.